 Useful Research: Do journals ask for useful scientific research?
-We reviewed the aims and instructions to authors of six journals: Management Science, Journal of Consumer Research, Marketing Science, Journal of Marketing Research, European Journal of Marketing, and Interfaces.
-Only two made minor attempts to explain that they were seeking papers with useful scientific findings, and none provided a checklist to ensure compliance with any aspect of science.
+We examined the aims and instructions to authors of six journals: Management Science, Journal of Consumer Research, Marketing Science, Journal of Marketing Research, European Journal of Marketing, and Interfaces for the most recent year.
+Only two made any attempts to explain that they were seeking papers with useful scientific findings, and none provided a checklist to ensure compliance with any aspect of science.